What Are the Warning Signs of Colorectal Cancer?

-Colorectal cancer is a leading cause of cancer-related death in the US, and cases of early-onset colorectal cancer (diagnosis before age 50) continue to rise annually.
-In Northern Michigan, 55% of colorectal cancer cases* are not diagnosed until late stages.
+Colorectal cancer is a leading cause of cancer-related death in the U.S., and cases of early-onset colorectal cancer (diagnosis before age 50) continue to rise annually.
+If you're under age 50, your chances of being diagnosed have increased by 50% over the last three decades.

 *(Source: Michigan Department of Health and Human Services – Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau counties).